If you think your permanent housing offer is unsuitable

 You get 1 chance to appeal an offer.
 Councils sometimes call this a review.

-You need to appeal within 21 days of receiving the written offer.
-There are specific requirements for what to include.
+You must appeal within 21 days of receiving the written offer.
 You have to prove why the offer is unsuitable for you or your household.

 Follow these steps if you want to appeal an offer.

-If you’ve already refused an offer, contact a Shelter Scotland adviser as soon as possible.
+If you’ve already refused an offer, call or chat with us as soon as possible.

-An adviser can check your appeal options and ask the council to give you more time in temporary accommodation.
+Our advisers can check your appeal options and may be able to ask the council to give you more time in temporary accommodation.

 Step 1: ask the council to hold the offer